Police expand search for missing West Chester Twp. man; seek public's help

 Lt.
 David Tivin said Enslen stayed at the bar drinking; he got into a confrontation at the bar and was asked leave.
 He left with a friend and walked around the area.

 "For an unknown reason, Alex took off running," Tivin said.
-Detectives have been able to track his route through business security camera, and his trail ends behind Domino's Pizza.
+Detectives have been able to track his route through business security camera, and his trail ends behind Domino's Pizza where he was pictured on security video walking alone.

 Due to the extensive searching in the area, police are widening their search and asking for the public's help.